 An exquisitely carved chenxiangmu 'quails' brushpot

 Chenxiangmu, technically called agarwood, but commonly referred to as eaglewood, has been recorded as early as the third century AD by Wan Zhen, Magistrate of Danyangin of the Eastern Wu Dynasty, in the Nan zhou yi wu zhi, or 'Strange Things from the South', as produced in the Rinan commandery, present-day Central Vietnam.

 Sally Fong and Xibo Wang, specialists in charge of the auction, comment:

-"We are pleased to be offering for sale these fine scholar's objects and fan paintings, which are displayed in a specially designed catalog.
-In order to maximize interest in the auction, the owner has chosen to offer their property with conservative estimates, particularly the fan by Zhang Daqian (Chang Dai-Chien), whose paintings are currently highly sought after".
+"We are pleased to be offering for sale these fine scholar's objects and fan paintings, which are displayed in a specially designed catalogue.
+In order to maximise interest in the auction, the owner has chosen to offer their property with conservative estimates, particularly the fan by Zhang Daqian (Chang Dai-Chien), whose paintings are currently highly sought after".

 NOTES FOR EDITORS